Founder. Author. Artist. Trailblazer.

 Her work has been featured in several one-woman shows including the Curator Gallery in New York City, the Octavia Art Gallery in Houston and the Submerge Gallery in Austin.
 She has also been represented by the Worrell Gallery in Santa Fe, and has notable collectors around the world.

 Texas Monthly honored Gay as one of “10 Artists to Collect Now” and her landscape artwork has been recognized by Paper magazine as one of “10 Must-See Art Show Openings,” Artnet in “What I buy and Why” and Tribeza magazine.
 Learn more about Gay’s art career including her inspiration behind her artwork.

 Refuge in People and Place

 Much of the photography on this site was taken at our Double Heart Ranch, home to my private art studio and gallery, Fossil Ridge and a place I go to for inspiration, recharging, painting and family (with some hard work mixed in).
-I want to thank the people who helped capture my relationship to this sacred place: celebrity photographer, Mark Seliger and award-winning hair and makeup artist, Kattia Solano.

 From founding and building the largest independent female-owned agency in the country and writing a best-selling book, to leadership advice and training and selling out art galleries, Gay Gaddis is a trailblazer in all her endeavors.
 Learn more about Gay’s inspiring story and what she has to offer.